-Ethically, when selling your house with tenants in Southern California, you’ll want to make the transition as easy as possible.
+Ethically, when selling your house with tenants in Greater Los Angeles, you’ll want to make the transition as easy as possible.
 Let them know of your intentions and what they should expect.
 If they wish to stay in the home, look for a buyer who will welcome the idea of buying will tenants.
 Someone who will honor the lease and make the transition invisible to the tenant.
 That said, it is business.
 If you are losing money or need to sell for other reasons, don’t hold on to the property longer than you have to.

 Selling your house directly will eliminate the need to clean, market, stage, and show the home.
 All of these can be difficult when there are tenants living in the house.
 In order to successfully sell your house directly, you will need to find the right buyers who are willing to take on a house with tenants.
 In fact, there are many investors who will see this as a perk.
 One less thing they have to do and having an instant income, without any costs for renovating, cleaning, can prove to be very valuable to them.

-If you plan on listing the house with a Southern California real estate agent you will either need to wait until the tenants have moved out or have their cooperation in showing the home.
+If you plan on listing the house with a Greater Los Angeles real estate agent you will either need to wait until the tenants have moved out or have their cooperation in showing the home.
 You don’t want to have a tenant sabotage a showing whether intentionally or unintentionally, so you will need to make sure they are on your side.
 To do this, you can consider offering reduced rent in exchange for their time, property maintenance, cleaning, etc. You could also offer reduced rent as an incentive to get them to move out.
 Or maybe offer to pay the first months rent at their new place.
 Selling your house with tenants can be very inconvenient for them.
 Offering financial or other such incentives can help make the transaction an easier one for them.

 Remember, it might be your house, but it is currently your tenants home.
 They may feel a sense of attachment or worry about being uprooted after living in the home for a long time.
 While you may need to sell the house for your own personal reasons, try to be as respectful and accommodating to your tenants as possible.
 This will make things easier for them and for you as the home seller.